-Constants and Variables
+Constants and variables

-The Notion of Constant
+The notion of constant

+Constant is also a term used in mathematical equations.
+For example, in the equation of Y = 3 * X + 7, numbers 3 and 7 are constants.
 The values of such constants are fully dependent on the will of the person that has made the equation.
 This is the closest analogy of constants used in MQL4 programs.

 A constant (as a value) is placed by a programmer in the code at the stage of its creation.
 The constant is characterized only by its value, so the terms of 'constant' and 'the value of a constant' are full synonyms.